Methodology

 • The department’s COLLECT web-based data collection tool automatically validates the data that schools and local authorities supply, providing error and query reports so that these can be investigated/resolved.

-More information on the school census can be found on gov.uk.
+More information on the school census can be found on gov.uk (opens in a new tab).

 Individualised learner record (ILR)